UI/UX Design

 Context & Handoff from Previous Team

 Before starting my iterations, I reviewed the handoff materials from the previous team, including existing workflows, wireframes, and dashboards.
-They had laid the groundwork for provider verification and user management, but there were gaps in clarity, feedback, and traceability.
+They had laid the groundwork for provider verification, but there were gaps in clarity, feedback, and traceability.

 Reject Provider Application Flow